kora-projects/kora-docs/mkdocs/docs/en/documentation/logging-slf4j.md

 ### Usage

-When using your own implementation, you would need to provide an implementation of `LoggingLevelApplier` that implements the setting the logging level and resetting it.
+When using your custom implementation, you would need to provide an implementation of `LoggingLevelApplier` that implements the setting the logging level and resetting it.

 It will also be necessary for the implementation to independently support `StructuredArgument`, `StructuredArgumentWriter` and `MDC` if they are to be used.